rixw/strapi-utils/README.md

 # Strapi Utils

-This is a collection of utilities that I've created to make my life easier in working with [Strapi](https://strapi.io).
+This is a collection of utilities that I've created to make my lifes easier in working with [Strapi](https://strapi.io).

 ## What's inside?